HermesFlow/Hermes/doc/source/Nodes/openFOAM/buildAllRun/buildAllRun.rst

 An item in the runFile list will be look as follow

 .. list-table::
-   :widths: 25 50
+   :widths: 25 25 50
    :header-rows: 1
    :align: left

    * - subParameter
+     - type
      - Description
    * - name
+     - string
-     - The name of the node
+     - The name of the node to execute
    * - couldRunInParallel
-     - A boolean value that says is the node could run in parallel.
+     - boolean
+     - Write as parallel (only if parallel case is True).
    * - parameters
+     - null | string
+     - Parameters for each run
+   * - foamJob
+     - boolean
+     - define using foamJob to run this task
+   * - screen
+     - boolean
+     - write log to screen
+   * - wait
+     - boolean
-     - parameters of how to execute the case
+     - wait to the end of execution before next step

 .. code-block:: javascript